Metztli I. T. Blog

 ignore the following error, the debian/control file has

-been generated SUCCESSFULLY.exit 1
+been generated SUCCESSFULLY.

 debian/rules:89: recipe for target 'debian/control-real' failed